There are many ways to measure fat percentage, but how do you know if yours falls within the healthy range?

 These recommendations show that as you get older, your ideal body fat within these ranges also increases.
 That’s because a person’s intramuscular fat is prone to increase over time, but certain types of fat, like subcutaneous fat, generally do not increase.

-But why is it important to keep your body fat percentage within the healthy range?
+It is important to keep your body fat percentage within the healthy range.

-“An elevated body fat percentage has proven links to higher cholesterol levels and raised blood pressure, which are both factors that increase the chance of having a stroke or suffering from heart disease.
-As well as being linked to some types of cancer and diabetes, a higher body fat percentage can cause erectile dysfunction in men.”
+According to a 2017 article published in Imperial College London, an elevated body fat percentage has been proven to be linked to higher cholesterol levels and raised blood pressure, which are both factors that increase the chance of having a stroke or suffering from heart disease [1].

 Also, if you often consume more calories than your body demands but don’t burn them off with activity, your fat stores will accumulate and result in weight gain.